 Rhus trilobata (aromatica), Fragrant Sumac is a very tidy looking deciduous shrub.
 It has a very attractive arching habit and some of the most beautiful fall color in warmer drier climates.
 Rhus trilobata is native from Oregon, down through California and Baja, across to the Rocky Mountains and down to Texas.
 It likes sun to part shade.
 It looks tidier in more sun.
 It is very drought tolerant.
 It looks very similar to poison oak but without the irritating qualities of it.
 Native Americans used the berries as a mordant in dyes.
 Kearney and Peebles also say the berries were eaten.
 McMinn says that people made a tea like pink lemonade out of them.
 Syn.
 Rhus aromatica.
 (Have some Skunk Bush tea...?)

 Rhus trilobata tolerates sand.

 Rhus trilobata is great for a bird garden.

-Rhus trilobata's foliage turns a different color in the fall, type is deciduous and has fragrance.
+Foliage of Rhus trilobata turns a different color in the fall, is deciduous and has fragrance.

 Fruit of Rhus trilobata is edible.